loda-lang/loda-programs/programs/oeis/list0.md

 * [A069229](http://oeis.org/A069229) ([L07 program](A069229.asm)): a(n) = n*(2^n + 1).
 * [A069306](http://oeis.org/A069306) ([L09 program](A069306.asm)): Number of 2 X n binary arrays with a path of adjacent 1's from upper left corner to anywhere in right hand column.
 * [A069403](http://oeis.org/A069403) ([L07 program](A069403.asm)): a(n) = 2*Fibonacci(2*n+1)-1.
+* [A069515](http://oeis.org/A069515) ([L14 program](A069515.asm)): Number of transpositions (interchanges of adjacent digits, sometimes called inversions) needed to change all n-digit base 3 numbers into nondecreasing order.
 * [A069517](http://oeis.org/A069517) ([L09 program](A069517.asm)): a(n) = (-1)*sum( d divides n, moebius(d)*(-1)^d).
 * [A069705](http://oeis.org/A069705) ([L08 program](A069705.asm)): a(n) = 2^n mod 7.
 * [A069778](http://oeis.org/A069778) ([L09 program](A069778.asm)): q-factorial numbers 3!_q.